tcr/edit-text/README.md

 Apache-2.0

-Bear by Alexander Krasnov from the Noun Project
+Favicon bear by Alexander Krasnov from the Noun Project